-A few months back, we talked about some mission critical reasons why companies should consider outsourcing their logistics and supply chain functions. (for a reminder, here is a link to the original post –3PL Tips – 5 Key Reasons to Outsource Warehousing & Distribution).
+A few months back, we talked about some mission critical reasons why companies should consider outsourcing their logistics and supply chain functions.

 The 5 key reasons we identified were to achieve or realize gains in:

 Flexibility | Consolidation | Expertise | Solutions | Maximize $